 The currencies of the countries where you want to sell the goods should be among the supported currencies for processing, while the currency of one of your bank accounts should be among the currencies supported for settlement by the payment gateway.

-You might also want to check the list of countries where your company must have an office in order to process payments though us.
+You might also want to check the where your company must have an office in order to process payments though us.